ziad-saab/babel-jest-require-ensure/README.md

 # babel-jest-require-ensure

+The code is from [this issue comment](https://github.com/atecarlos/webpack-babel-jest/issues/12#issuecomment-221308100) by @sawyerh

 When using `require.ensure` for code-splitting with webpack, Jest will give you an error when it reaches that part of the code:

 ```